...

 Common Causes of Chest Pain

-1. Cardiac Causes
+1. Cardiac Causes of Chest Pain

 a.
-Angina Pectoris: Angina pectoris is chest pain or discomfort that occurs when the heart muscle doesn’t receive enough blood and oxygen due to narrowed arteries.
+Angina Pectoris: Angina pectoris is chest pain or discomfort that occurs when your heart muscle doesn’t receive enough blood and oxygen due to narrowed arteries.
 It’s a warning sign of potential heart disease.

 b.
 Myocardial Infarction (Heart Attack): A heart attack occurs when blood flow to a part of the heart is blocked, causing damage to the heart muscle.
 Chest pain during a heart attack is often severe and crushing.

-2. Respiratory Causes
+2. Respiratory Causes of Chest Pain

 b.
 Pleurisy: Pleurisy is an inflammation of the lining of the lungs and chest (pleura), causing sharp, stabbing chest pain that worsens with breathing or coughing.

-3. Gastrointestinal Causes
+3. Gastrointestinal Causes of Chest Pain

 a.
 Gastroesophageal Reflux Disease (GERD): GERD can cause a burning sensation or discomfort in the chest (heartburn) due to stomach acid flowing back into the esophagus.